 Current Volunteer Postings

 Since 2012, we have been conducting regular surveys of the Sanctuary every other Saturday morning.
-Although we have had lots of volunteers in 2016, some of them have moved on to other tasks, so there are opportunities now to sign up for the following three to four month term.
-We give preference to university and college students.
+Although we have had lots of volunteers some years, some of them have moved on to other tasks, so there are opportunities now to sign up.
+We give preference to university and college students but welcome all.

-Sunny days, Snow Geese viewing opportunities and the likelihood of seeing Owls often brings large crowds to the Sanctuary in winter, and we have found it very helpful to have a small team of weekend volunteers to supplement our staff on site.
+Sunny days, Snow Geese viewing opportunities and the likelihood of seeing Owls often brings large crowds to the Sanctuary in fall and winter.
+Spring Break can be challenging if the weather is fine. in 2018, for example, we had 12,000 visitors in March.
+Ducklings, goslings and the Sandhill Crane family draw crowds in the summer months.
+We have found it very helpful to have a small team of weekend volunteers to supplement our staff on site.
 The goal is to make sure the visitors are doing okay and to inform them of interesting birds or to remind them of the rules.
 This can be both very challenging and very rewarding.

 Short-term Work Parties

-- "Tractor, Trailer, Shovel and Rake", also known as adding a little more trail surface gravel to tidy up muddy spots and give people a little more traction in some slippery areas.
-We are likely to be doing this along the main trails through the pond system in November.
+- "Tractor, Trailer, Shovel and Rake", also known as adding a little more trail surface gravel to tidy up muddy spots and give people a little more traction in some slippery or uneven areas.